duncan3dc/domparser/README.md

 Constructor Arguments
 ---------------------
 There are 2 constructors available, one for the HtmlParser class and one for the XmlParser class, they both work in the same way.
-* Only 1 parameter is available, which should be passed as a string, and contain either a url, or the content to parse (xml/html)
+* Only 1 parameter is available, which should be passed as a string, and contain the content to parse (xml/html)
-* If the string begins with the text http then it will be treated as a url (this will work for https too).
 * Warnings are captured during the loading of the content using libxml_use_internal_errors() and libxml_get_errors(), these are available from the errors property after the class has been initiated